NRCan/SOLACE/README.md

 ## Usage

 The code and outputs are split into 3 different modes of operations that will be explained below.
-In general, reusable functions for this project are contained in the \tools directory.
+In general, reusable functions for this project are contained in the /tools directory.
 Each function's header contains a function description.
 This code requires that the building footprint and lidar data have matching coordinate systems.
 If this is not the case for the user's data, or if it unknown whether this is the case or not, please follow the steps listed in [Reprojecting Shapefiles](#reprojecting-shapefiles)

 IMPORTANT NOTE: the file_location variable in the example_script files refers to the location where all the output files will the located.
 In the case of saved files (ex. saved shading files with file extension ftr), these will also be read from this location.
 This will happen when re-running the same code, or when running the Technical, Grid, or Grid_scale modes (interchangebly).